We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 The officeholder will then need to complete a Form 378 Application to use an alternative address and/or a Form 379 Request to suppress residential address or change residential and/or alternative address.

-If an Australian address is changed, but there is no change in the physical location, you must still notify us by completing a Form 484 Change to company details and attaching a letter from the company officer or liquidator informing us that the address has changed.
+If an Australian address changes, but there is no change in the physical location, you must still notify us by completing a Form 484 Change to company details.
+You must also attach a letter from the company officer or liquidator informing us that the address has changed.

 For example, a lot number is now a street number or a town/suburb has changed due to alteration of council boundaries.